 - Cooperative switchover: the active and backup Shelf Managers negotiate the transfer of responsibilities from the active to the backup Shelf Manager; this mode is supported via the CLI switchover command issued on the active or backup Shelf Manager. - Forced switchover: the backup Shelf Manager determines that the active Shelf Manager is no longer alive or healthy, and forcefully takes on the responsibilities of the active Shelf Manager.

-Forced switchover can also be initiated via the CLI switchover command with the option -force, addressed to the backup Shelf Manager.
+Forced switchover can also be initiated via the CLI switchover command with the option-force, addressed to the backup Shelf Manager.

-As discussed briefly in section 2.4.2 and shown in Figure 2 redundant ShMMs have three crossconnected signals between them (for six signals, total) that together indicate, for each ShMM, the health, presence and switchover request state of itself (referenced as the local state) and its peer (referenced as remote state).
-This set of signals is called the Hardware Redundancy Interface (HRI).
-At the software level, each of the Shelf Managers can access a register that provides a view of these states.
-The register is implemented in a PLD (a CPLD - Complex Programmable Logic Device on the ShMM-500 or an FPGA - Field Programmable Logic Array on the ShMM-1500) that is part of each ShMM.
-For details on the HRI and this register, which is implemented as Control and Status Register 0 (CSR0) in the PLD, please see the appropriate ShMM Hardware Architecture specification.
-In the remainder of this section, the bits of this register are referenced informally with the Healthy, Presence and Switchover Request bits, each with Local and Remote variants.
-In addition, the same register has an Active bit, which is 1 on the active Shelf Manager.
-Furthermore, this section and most other Shelf Manager user documentation refers to the device that implements this functionality as a CPLD, though that is not strictly true on the ShMM-1500.
+As discussed briefly in section 2.4.2, redundant ShMMs share three Hardware Redundancy Interface (HRI) data items between them (for six items, total); these items together indicate, for each ShMM, the health, presence and switchover request state of the ShMM itself (referenced as the local state) and its peer (referenced as remote state).
+Each ShMM variant has a different hardware implementation of these signals.

+At the software level, each of the Shelf Managers can access a register that provides a view of these data items.
+The register is implemented in a PLD (a CPLD - Complex Programmable Logic Device - on the ShMM-500 or an FPGA - Field Programmable Logic Array - on the ShMM-1500 and ShMM-700) that is part of each ShMM.
+For details of the HRI implementation for each architecture, please see the appropriate ShMM Hardware Architecture specification.
+In the remainder of this section, these HRI data items are referenced informally as the Healthy, Presence and Switchover Request bits, each with Local and Remote variants.
+In addition, the set of HRI data items also includes an Active bit, which is 1 on the active Shelf Manager.

+This section and most other Shelf Manager user documentation refers to the device that implements the HRI functionality as a CPLD, though that is not strictly true on either the ShMM-1500 or the ShMM-700.

 The backup Shelf Manager recognizes the departure of the active Shelf Manager when the Remote Healthy or Remote Presence bit becomes 0.
-The Remote Presence bit monitors the presence of the peer Shelf Manager; this bit changing to 0 means that the board hosting the peer Shelf Manager has been removed from the shelf.
+The Remote Presence bit monitors the presence of the peer Shelf Manager; this bit changing to 0 on the ShMM-500 and ShMM-1500 means that the board hosting the peer Shelf Manager has been removed from the shelf.
+For the ShMM-700R this bit changing to 0 indicates that the peer Shelf Manager has been reset or removed from the shelf.

-The Remote Healthy bit is set by the peer Shelf Manager during initialization; this bit changing to 0 means that the remote Shelf Manager has become unhealthy (typically, has been powered off or reset).
+The Remote Healthy bit is set by the peer Shelf Manager during initialization; this bit changing to 0 means that the remote Shelf Manager has become not healthy (typically, has been powered off or reset).